meganz/mpenc_js/README.md

 ## Documentation

-If you are reading this as a web page, you probably want:
+If you are reading this directly from the source repository, you should skip this section.
+If you are reading this as part of the generated documentation, you should start with one of:

 - [API documentation](../api/module-mpenc.html) - for clients that wish
   to use this library in their applications.